 “Lou told you?”
 Lucas asked.

-saying.
-He sure was getting dragged through the mill today!
+she was saying.
+He sure was getting dragged through the mill

-it matter who was wrong?
+“Does it matter who was wrong?
 Lucas, I don’t know if I can

 and holding it inside.
 My daughter speaks her mind, but she is

 “Afraid of what?”
 Lucas suddenly asked.